Speaking on Gender Equity with Congresswoman Eddie Bernice Johnson (2015)

-She is a faculty of Strategic Communication and Negotiation to Enterprise Risk Management professionals at the Columbia University.
-She is also the founding president of “World Women Global Council,” and Lead 2 Empower a global platform to empower women by engaging men and facilitate the power of change.
-It’s unique model of advocacy fuelled by a viable support system which focuses on education, leadership, and economic empowerment.
+She is a faculty of Strategic Communication and Negotiation to Enterprise Risk Management at the Columbia University.
+She is also the founding president of “World Women Global Council,” and Lead 2 Empower a global platform to empower women by engaging men who facilitate the power of change.
+It’s unique model of advocacy fueled by a viable support system which focuses on education, leadership, and economic empowerment.

 Dilshad has served 3 decades of civic leadership in gender equity as an immigrant.
 She was the founding Vice-President of advocacy for the United States National Commission-UN WOMEN Dallas Chapter, and has also served as a UN correspondent and president of National Diversity Council for women- Dallas Chapter.
 Dilshad has served at the State Department building citizen diplomacy and coordinating international diplomats.
 She has been a communication coach for fortune 500 companies and a community advisor on media for PBS for 8 years.

 As a strategic collaborator, she loves to connect resources that impact scalability.
 Her mission and passion to impact disadvantaged girls started at the age of 13, when she saved and tutored victims of child abuse in Pakistan and later created youth intervention modules to support girls in Karachi.